jy0205/Pyramid-Flow/README.md

         height=768,
         width=1280,
         temp=16,                    # temp=16: 5s, temp=31: 10s
-        guidance_scale=9.0,         # The guidance for the first frame video_guidance_scale=5.0,   # The guidance for the other video latent output_type="pil",
+        guidance_scale=9.0,         # The guidance for the first frame, set it to 7 for 384p variant video_guidance_scale=5.0,   # The guidance for the other video latent output_type="pil",
         save_memory=True,           # If you have enough GPU memory, set it to `False` to improve vae decoding speed